 Arturo Fuente – 858 6×47

 The Arturo Fuente 858 is still a classic cigar at a reasonable price.
 The name “858” is a tribute to Arturo himself.
 Arturo passed away at the age of 85 and in honor of him the family decided to take Arturo’s personal blend to market and named it the “858” which is a palindrome to his age when he died and a forever remembrance to the family’s patriarch.

 The Arturo Fuente 858 is part of the Gran Reserva line of cigars.
 It has a dark maduro Connecticut Broadleaf wrapper that is a tad blotchy in spots but that has no impact on the flavor or burn of the cigar.
 The filler and binder are both Dominican.

-There is a sweet hay scent on the foot and an aroma of tobacco on barrel.
-It has a simple cap that when clipped off provides an easy draw that has a cedar flavor to it.
+There is a sweet hay scent on the foot and an aroma of sweet tobacco along the barrel.
+It has a simple cap, that when clipped off, provides an easy draw that has a cedar flavor to it.
 As I fire it up I recall the days of taking short road trips down to West Palm beach on Thursdays with my good friend and cigar cohort Mike.
-The “858” fills your palate with smoke on every puff and there is a small nasal burn to start on the retrohale.
+The “858” fills your palate with smoke on every puff and there is a small nasal burn, in the beginning on the retrohale.